corda/corda-docs-portal/content/en/platform/corda/5.0/developing-applications/packaging/code-signing/custom-cert.md

 section_menu: corda5
 ---

-# Signing CPKs and CPBs with a Custom Certificate
+# Signing Packages with a Custom Certificate

 As described in [Build a CPB](../cpb.md) and [Build a CPK](../cpk.md), the Gradle plugin uses, by default, a development certificate to sign a CPB or CPK package.

 However, you can configure the plugin to use a custom certificate using the `cordapp` `signing` section of the Gradle plugin:

+{{< note >}}
+When a custom certificate is used, it will need to be uploaded to the cluster using the /api/v1/certificates/cluster/code-signer API endpoint [insert link].
+For example:
+`curl --insecure -u admin:admin -X PUT -F alias="your-key" -F certificate=@your-key.pem https://localhost:8888/api/v1/certificates/cluster/code-signer`
+{{< /note >}}

 ```
 cordapp {